 Data protection privacy notice

-This webpage provides you with information about how we are handling, or are intending to handle, your personal information.
+This document provides you with information about how we are handling, or are intending to handle, your personal information.
+The version was updated from the previous to show more clearly the lawful reason why data is held and used by Nettitude and to clarify the definition of an ‘active client’.

 Nettitude provides cyber assurance services, consultancy and products.
 We are based in the UK (Leamington Spa) and US (NYC) and are a member of the Lloyds Register Group.